winne27/fhem.js/README.md

      socket = IO.socket(url, options);
      socket.connect();

+**On client you can emit the following requests (without response):**

+  * 'refreshValues'        : structuaral changes in fhem are polled by fhem.js every 10 minutes.
+The refresh can forced by this request.

 **On client you can emit the following async requests (fast response with minimized data):**

   * 'getValueOnce'         : requests a value from fhem once